Configure PPC Markup

 PPC markup can be automatically applied to all campaigns in your account at once.
 To access these settings, click on your user icon in the top right corner and choose "Profile".

-Next, click into the "Advanced" tab.
-You'll find the account-wide PPC markup settings at the top of the page, and you can specify different markup percentages for each of our PPC integrations.
+Next, click Agency Markup from the settings page menu.
+Here you can specify different markup percentages for each of our PPC integrations.

 These PPC markup settings will be applied to all campaigns in your account, unless you've specified a different markup for some individual campaigns (see below for how to configure campaign-level PPC markup).